Qwertywho/NUSISS-DevSecOpsEng/workshop/workshop7.md

 docker build --push -t <dockerhub username>/scout-demo-<grp number>:v1 .
 ```

-7. Enroll your account in order to enable the docker scout features
+7. Enroll your account in order to enable the docker scout features (meant for team work, only use this if doing for team work)

 ```
 docker scout enroll issdevsecops